-How to Fake a Beauty spot
+How to glow like a bride

 1. Let hair grow to the recommended length.
 Most kits recommend hair be at least 1/4 inch long.
 This is necessary as the wax needs to be able to grab the hair.
 If hair is too short then the wax cannot surround the hair or remove it.
 But if the hair is too long then it will break off and not be removed entirely from the skin.